 - Once it's validated, click Package to create your package.

 For details about how to create a mobile map package specifically for Navigator, see Prepare maps in the Navigator help system.
-For details on using mobile map packages in native apps you develop, see the Create a map object from a mobile map package section in the Display a map topic for the ArcGIS Runtime SDK you're using: Android, iOS, Java, .NET, macOS, or Qt.
+For details about using mobile map packages in native apps you develop, see Display a map from a mobile map package.